Karenaaa114/Find-peaks-and-curve-fitting/README.md

 ## Code Function Description
 method.py:
-1. Read files
+1. Read files:
 This program can read two different types of data. (a) A .csv file that involved all the data with the first column which is ‘2-theta’ data (x-axis).
 The rest of the columns are ‘intensities’ data (y-axis) with each column being one intensity data for each data set measured in different temperature or time. (b) all the files with .gr format in one folder.
 In each .gr file, the first column (x-axis) is real atom distance and the second column (y-axis) is intensity.
 Read files in numeric order by file name and read column by column.
-2.Plot 2D data
+2. Plot 2D data:
 Users can plot the data in 2D for selected range

-3.Plot 3D data
+3. Plot 3D data:
 Users can plot the data in 3D for selected range

-4.generate the baseline
+4. generate the baseline:
-This program generates baseline to do a background subtraction
+This program generates baseline to do a background subtraction of the curve

-5.fitting the curve with Gaussian/Lorentzian/PseudoVoigt methods and plot By input guess of center, sigma and amplitude of peaks and baseline parameters, this program can plot for selected/all data set.
+5. fitting the curve with Gaussian/Lorentzian/PseudoVoigt methods and plot:
+By input guess of center, sigma and amplitude of peaks and baseline parameters, this program can plot for selected/all data set.

-7.plot Gaussian/Lorentzian/PseudoVoigt fitting result
+6. plot Gaussian/Lorentzian/PseudoVoigt fitting result:
 The original data, fitting data and the difference between these two data (error) can be shown in the fitting result graph.

-8.print fitting index
+7. print fitting index:
 This program uses chi-square to calculate the fitting index

-9.export information of peaks to excel.
+8. export information of peaks to excel:
 By input guess of center, sigma and amplitude of peaks, .csv files of peaks’ information will be outputted.
 The csv file contains amplitude, center, sigma, full Width at half Maximum, height and the errors of these parameters.
 It is worth noting that for every peak there will be a csv file stored in ‘peakFiles’ folder.

-10.plot variation in full width at half maximum(FWHM) and variation in height
+9. plot variation in full width at half maximum(FWHM) and variation in height

 main.py:
 In this file, users can use two kinds of terminals.
+1. by using functions in method.py
+2. by input paramters asked by terminal developed in main.py.
+The flow chart of the process of the terminal is
 ![image](https://github.com/Karenaaa114/Find-peaks-and-curve-fitting/blob/main/graph/flow%20chart%20of%20program.png)

+Note that when users input the range, guess for peak and baseline parameter, the format of them are in number with space between e.g. 26 28

 ## Platform
 This program is written in Python 3.8.8 version and can be run on MAC system.
 The Integrated Development Environment used in this program is Visual Studio Code.
 Users can download it to run the program.